Why Can Eye Contact Be Difficult?

 The amygdala is a part of the brain that processes memories related to emotional events, making sure that we remember both the good and scary stuff so that when we see them again we’ll know how to react.
 Researchers have known for a while that the amygdala seems to play a part in autism, with differences in structure and activity in this region that they haven’t yet been able to fully explain – such as the interesting discovery that neurological responses and eye movements seem to indicate that some autistic people find it threatening to look at faces.

 A first-hand account

 Eye contact is really, really tough for me.
-It's uncomfortable and unsettling (at times even painful), and being forced to meet someone's gaze leaves me feeling extremely exposed and vulnerable.
-Also when someone is talking I can concentrate much better on the verbal input by shutting out the visual input from their face.
+It’s uncomfortable and unsettling (at times even painful), and being forced to meet someone’s gaze leaves me feeling extremely exposed and vulnerable.
+When someone is talking I can concentrate much better on the verbal input by shutting out the visual input from their face.